Comment on page

-If you’re setting up GitHub sync for the first time and haven’t already linked a GitHub account, you’ll be prompted to do that when you begin configuring Git Sync.
+If you’re setting up GitHub Sync for the first time and haven’t already linked a GitHub account, you’ll be prompted to do that when you begin configuring Git Sync.
 If you’ve already linked your account, you might still need to authenticate via GitHub.

-3. Install the GitBook app to your GitHub account
+Install the GitHub app to your repository.

 Select the account and repository you want to keep in sync with your GitBook content.